reveal/revealjs.com/src/api/config.md

   progress: true,

   // Display the page number of the current slide
+  // - true:    Show slide number
+  // - false:   Hide slide number
+  //
+  // Can optionally be set as a string that specifies the number formatting:
+  // - "h.v":   Horizontal . vertical slide number (default)
+  // - "h/v":   Horizontal / vertical slide number
+  // - "c":   Flattened slide number
+  // - "c/t":   Flattened slide number / total slides
+  //
+  // Alternatively, you can provide a function that returns the slide
+  // number for the current slide.
+The function should take in a slide
+  // object and return an array with one string [slideNumber] or
+  // three strings [n1,delimiter,n2].
+See #formatSlideNumber().
   slideNumber: false,

+  // Can be used to limit the contexts in which the slide number appears
+  // - "all":      Always show the slide number
+  // - "print":    Only when printing to PDF
+  // - "speaker":  Only in the speaker view
+  showSlideNumber: 'all',

+  // Use 1 based indexing for # links to match slide number (default is zero
+  // based)
+  hashOneBasedIndex: false,

   // Add the current slide number to the URL hash so that reloading the
   // page/copying the URL will return you to the same slide